thomasvaeth/instafetch.js/README.md

 The plugin also allows you to set the number of items to return from your feed and if you want to include the captions.

 ## ES6 Promise Polyfill
 Instafetch.js was only 3KB initially, but those 3KB didn't support any version of Internet Explorer.
-IE will return "Promise is undefined" and the Instagram feed will be empty empty.
+IE will return "Promise is undefined" and the Instagram feed will be empty.
 That's where the ES6 Promise polyfill comes in.
 That extra 7KB is just for IE.

 ## Changelog
 **1.2**